lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 A more 'REST-compliant' alternative of a complex search is also possible.
 This would require three separate operations:

-1. Create a "search resource" using POST and filters (effectively creating a "view" on the data).
+1. Create a "*search resource*" using *POST* and filters (effectively creating a "view" on the data).
+This returns the *search-resource* through the *Location* header;
-2. Perform one or more GET operations on the resource (view) to retrieve the data.
+2. Perform one or more *GET* operations on the search-resource returned by step 1 to retrieve the data;
-3. Delete the "search resource" using DELETE.
+3. Delete the search-resource using *DELETE* on it's endpoint.

 This implementation, using persistent filters, can be advantageous when the filters are complex, expensive to create and/or are reusable over a longer period of time.